-A daily bulletin will be read at the beginning of third hour on a regular basis.
-Students who are absent are responsible for keeping up with events by reading the posted agenda on the school website.
+A daily bulletin will be read at the end of the fourth hour on a regular basis.
+The announcements are available on the HS website for parents and also for students who are absent.
 Announcements must be approved by the sponsor of an organization and must be submitted via the website.